-- Scars Are Forever: Gets a long scar across the face as the Farewell Shinsengumi arc, courtesy of Isaburo.
+- Scars Are Forever: He gets a long scar across the face as the Farewell Shinsengumi arc, courtesy of Isaburo.

 - Aloof Ally: Often grudgingly sides with the Yorozuya under the pretense of fulfilling his duty as an officer of the Shinsengumi.

 - Badass Longcoat: Artwork for the 2nd movie features his future self wearing a black longcoat along with clothes strangely reminiscent of clothes worn by the real life Hijikata.

 - Bastard Angst: His father was a rich farmer and his mother was said farmer's apparent lover, although not even history is clear on what relationship the two really had.
 Hijikata was hidden from everyone in a cabinet until he became 10 and his father died, causing his mother to show him to the farmer's family and accept him as a potential heir.
 But none expect for his older brother and Parental Substitute Tamegorou accepted him.

 - Big Brother Mentor: He sort of becomes one for Tetsunosuke.

 - Blood Knight: Before he met Kondo he would often get into fights for no reason, leaving a bloody trail wherever he went.
 There are still traces of it left.